deartc/FitBitLit/README.md

   This project  compares 4 peoples' exercise data as they   prepare for the Kentucky  Marathon.
 To run my project do the following: Go to github.com/deartc/FitBitLit.
 Clone the repository.
 Go to fitbitters.ipynb and use the Colab link to open up in Colab.
 Colab should automatically run.The  Kaggle file KaggleFitbit can be accessed by clicking on Kaggle link and opening up.
 Tableau can be accessed by clicking on the Tableau link.
+I used the following: pandas, matplotlib.

 Category 1: Python Programming Basics

 1. Conversion tool displaying data based on an external factor: the current date, and then  how many days remaining until some future date, the Kentucky Derby Festival MiniMarathon/Marathon.

-2 .Dictionary or list, populated with several values, retrieved at least one value.
+2.Dictionary or list, populated with several values, retrieved at least one value.

 3. Regex to ensure  fields, a web address and an email address, are always stored and displayed in the same format.